 Etymology

-The specific epithet "melanantha (mel-an-ANTH-uh)" means "with black flowers" and refers to the often almost black flowers of the species.
+The specific epithet "melanantha (pronounced mel-an-ANTH-uh)" means "with black flowers" and refers to the often almost black flowers of this species.

 Origin